rahulshankariyer/Atlanta_Housing/README.md

-# Atlanta Housing
+# Atlanta Housing Data Cleaning

 ## Project Objective

-Perform Data Cleaning on "Real Estate Data for Georgia", to get cleaned data only pertaining to Atlanta real estate.
+Perform Data Cleaning on "Real Estate Data for Georgia", to get housing data for Atlanta.

 ## Data Used